I’m Going To Say It: The Beach Sucks

 Dumb people

 If we’re being honest with ourselves, the beach is like a stupidity convention.
-Whenever I’m at the the beach I’m usually stressed out by some moron doing something that conflicts with common sense.
+Whenever I’m at the beach I’m usually stressed out by some moron doing something that conflicts with common sense.
 The last time I was at the beach, “relaxing,” we watched a father who, in the middle of a crowded area, broke out a baseball to play catch with his son.
 It was a touching moment between a young boy and his half-drunk dad, witnessed by about 50 of us lucky beachgoers sitting nearby.
 After a minute I realized he wasn’t playing catch, he was TEACHING the kid to throw.
 With an actual baseball.
 Guess what happened?
 Yes.
 An errant throw later a nearby woman had a fresh bruise on her thigh.
 Relaxing.

 The idea of the beach vs. reality